Module 16: Exploration & Expansion

 Introductory Scenario

 Imagine that you are a missionary traveling to a newly discovered, stone-age tribe.
 Your knowledge and access to technology means you have so much you could teach and offer that tribe.
 But it also means that you have a power advantage over that tribe and opportunity to exploit them.
 How can you best help and teach them?
-How can you bless them wihtout exploiting them?
+How can you bless them without exploiting them?
 How would you teach them about Christ, even if that means rejecting their native religion and practices?
 What would you do if they resisted your help and presence?
 Please consider these questions and be watching for material that will help you answer them as you work through this module.

 Module Objectives and Outcomes